-The fourth annual USC Libraries Research Award recognizes excellence and creativity in the use of USC Libraries’ research collections and services.
-Undergraduate and graduate students are invited to submit papers or projects they have completed at USC in a for-credit class or through independent study during the spring, summer, or fall semesters of 2016.
+The annual USC Libraries Research Award recognizes excellence and creativity in the use of USC Libraries’ research collections and services.
+Undergraduate and graduate students are invited to submit papers or projects they have completed at USC in a for-credit class or through independent study during the spring, summer, or fall semesters of 2017.
 In addition to their papers, a Reflective Essay of 500-1000 words is required.
 For details, see the descriptions for each award level.

 The work can be in any field of study, but must have made use of library services and research resources including, but not limited to:

 materials in all media, held in and provided by USC Libraries